microbuilder/IntroToBLE/nRF51822/README.md

 - The **nRF51822 SDK** (available after registering your nRF51822 board on [Nordic's website](http://www.nordicsemi.com/))
 - **S110 SoftDevice** (v6.0.0) (available after registering your nRF51822 board on [Nordic's website](http://www.nordicsemi.com/))

-**be sure to use the Windows installer for the SDK rather than the .zip file**, since there are several steps in the installation process that aren't handled by the .zip file!
+**Be sure to use the Windows installer for the SDK rather than the .zip file**, since there are several steps in the installation process that aren't handled by the .zip file!

 Installation Order
 ------------------